-Although gastrointestinal endoscopy is an extremely safe and effective means of examining the gastrointestinal tract, it is not 100% accurate in diagnosis.
+Although an upper gastrointestinal endoscopy (gastroscopy) is an extremely safe and effective means of examining the upper gastrointestinal tract, it is not 100% accurate in diagnosis.
 In a small percentage of cases, a failure of diagnosis or misdiagnosis may result.
 There are other diagnostic or therapeutic procedures available, which would include X-rays and surgery.
 Your physician will be happy to discuss these procedures with you if you desire.